-Devery Anderson is the marketing manager for Signature Books and the author/editor of several books, including the forthcoming “Salt Lake School of the Prophets: 1867-1883” (Signature Books, 2018).
+Devery Anderson is the marketing manager for Signature Books and the author/editor of several books, including “Salt Lake School of the Prophets: 1867-1883” (Signature Books, 2018).
+He explains that Brigham Young reinstituted the School of the Prophets started by Joseph Smith.

 I am from Longview, Washington, but moved to Utah with my wife and children twenty-four years ago.
 I earned a B.A. in history from the University of Utah in 1997 and recently graduated from George Washington University with a master’s in publishing.
 I have been with Signature Books since September 2011, at first as an editor, but a year ago I became the company’s marketing manager.
 This is my fifth book and fourth centering on Mormon history.
 I began Salt Lake School of the Prophets some time ago and finished the first draft in 2006.
 It finally moved up the pipeline at Signature and throughout this past year it underwent serious revisions by me and a thorough round of editing at Signature before recently going to press.